cullophid/barely-functional/README.md

 ```

 ### trim :: String -> String
-returns a new string where all leading and trailing spaces has been removed
+Returns a new string where all leading and trailing spaces has been removed.

 ```js
 _.trim(' I have a dream   ')